-- Marvel at the famous orange dunes of Sossusvlei
+- Marvel at the orange dunes of Sossusvlei

 - Visit a Rooibos Tea Farm

-- Enjoy a guided Desert Walk with Local Expert
+- Enjoy a guided desert walk with a local expert

 - Experience the Namib-Naukluft National Park